-Meher Baba sent a prolonged string of cablegrams, the final one acknowledging with approval that we (myself and my mother) had conceded his theme that Inder was an ordinary man (which was also Inder's own consistent theme).
+Meher Baba sent a prolonged string of telegrams, the final one acknowledging with approval that we (myself and my mother) had conceded his theme that Inder was an ordinary man (which was also Inder's own consistent refrain).

-That final cable from Meher Baba (dated February 1967) was totally ignored by Mani and by the mandali.
-Instead they persisted in misrepresenting the situation to devotees at large.
+That final telegram from Meher Baba (dated February 1967) was totally ignored by Mani, whose prior version of the situation was transmitted to devotees at large (most of the surviving mandali were in low profile, and did not communicate with Western devotees).
 Yet Adi prudently retreated, and made no further accusations.
 However, he neglected to inform the mandali of his own biases which had been so influential in the episode under discussion.
 Several years later, and after the death of Meher Baba, Adi privately acknowledged (in London) the errors which had been made, but he was unwilling to make this a public disclosure, and never in fact did so.

-Adi admitted that Mani and himself had handled the situation, not Meher Baba; they wished to impose the "ban," which they did, but the final cable from Meher Baba conflicted with their tactic, a communication that posed a contradiction for anyone aware of it.
+Adi admitted that Mani and himself had handled the situation, not Meher Baba; they wished to impose the "ban," which they did, but the final telegram from Meher Baba conflicted with their tactic.
+The crucial communication from Meher Baba posed a contradiction for anyone aware of it.
 Adi was often closely associated with the mandali, having long ago been one of them.
 By that time, the mandali were believed by devotees to be infallible.
-The supposed perfection here avoided the final cable, which was effectively suppressed.
+The supposed perfection here avoided the final telegram, which was effectively suppressed.
 The "ban" by Mani and Adi was preferred to Meher Baba's own final verdict.

 As a consequence of this episode, I stopped being a devotee.
 I no longer identified with the movement, and detested Adi for his act of incrimination.
 The situation was atrocious.
 I was banned by association with my mother, who had not done anything wrong.
-Adi and his associates denied me all newsletters, though sympathetic devotees compensated for this excess behind the scenes.
+Adi and his associates denied me all newsletters relating to Meher Baba.
+However, sympathetic devotees compensated for this excess behind the scenes.
 Adi never bothered to ascertain my views at any juncture of this episode.
 His power-crazed role as the "ambassador" was unrestrained in this instance.
 His position was one of absolute authority, and nobody dared to contradict him.
 My mother was the first dissident.

-Over the years, I heard about the distorted version of myself and my mother that was in devotee circulation, though especially in America.
+Over the years, I heard about the distorted version of myself and my mother that was in devotee circulation, though more especially in America.
 The devotees had no idea of what had really happened.
 Inder was sometimes mistakenly represented as a guru.
 In fact he was a scientist, working with such leading enterprises as Pye Telecommunications.
-He was also very unobtrusive and difficult to trace; the mandali eventually admitted that they no longer knew where he lived.
-This was in the 1970s.
+He was also very unobtrusive and difficult to trace.
+The mandali eventually admitted that they no longer knew where he lived.
+This failure to locate Inder occurred during the 1970s.